InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL.md

   <tr>
     <td><code>wseat</code></td>
     <td>string&nbsp;array</td>
-    <td>Whitelist of buyer seats allowed to bid on this deal.
+    <td>Allow list of buyer seats allowed to bid on this deal.
 IDs of seats and the buyer’s customers to which they refer must be coordinated between bidders and the exchange beforehand.
 Omission implies no restrictions.</td>
   </tr>
   <tr>
     <td><code>wadomain</code></td>